Online chat

+Online chat is any direct text-, audio- or video-based (webcams), one-on-one or one-to-many (group) chat (formally also known as synchronous conferencing), using tools such as instant messengers, Internet Relay Chat (IRC), talkers and possibly MUDs or other online games.
+Online chat includes web-based applications that allow communication – often directly addressed, but anonymous between users in a multi-user environment.
+Web conferencing is a more specific online service, that is often sold as a service, hosted on a web server controlled by the vendor.
+Online chat may address point-to-point communications as well as multicast communications from one sender to multiple receivers and voice and video chat, or may be a feature of a web conferencing service.

-Online chat may refer to any kind of communication over the Internet that offers a real-time transmission of text messages from sender to receiver.
+Online chat in a narrower sense is any kind of communication over the Internet that offers a real-time transmission of text messages from sender to receiver.
 Chat messages are generally short in order to enable other participants to respond quickly.
 Thereby, a feeling similar to a spoken conversation is created, which distinguishes chatting from other text-based online communication forms such as Internet forums and email.
-Online chat may address point-to-point communications as well as multicast communications from one sender to many receivers and voice and video chat, or may be a feature of a web conferencing service.

-Online chat in a less stringent definition may be primarily any direct text-based or video-based (webcams), one-on-one chat or one-to-many group chat (formally also known as synchronous conferencing), using tools such as instant messengers, Internet Relay Chat (IRC), talkers and possibly MUDs or other online games.
 The expression online chat comes from the word chat which means "informal conversation".

-Online chat includes web-based applications that allow communication – often directly addressed, but anonymous between users in a multi-user environment.
-Web conferencing is a more specific online service, that is often sold as a service, hosted on a web server controlled by the vendor.
+Synchronous conferencing or synchronous computer-mediated communication (SCMC) is any form of computer-mediated communication that occurs in real-time; that is, there is no significant delay between sending and receiving messages.
+SCMC includes real-time forms of text, audio, and video communication.
+SCMC has been highly studied in the context of e-learning.